 In a perfect world, you’d test both strategies, learn what works best about each, and then templatize that framework.

 For example, if you sell wine and spirits, you’d have inside sales reps design automatic selling sequences for your business.
-These may include guided selling strategies on your website, social media marketing funnels, and automated ad campaigns powered by ad tech tools.
-Ideally, they’d also test, analyze, and refine their automated sales strategies (consistently) to help you get the best results.
+These may include guided selling strategies on your website, social media marketing funnels, and automated ad campaigns.
+Ideally, they’d also test, analyze, and refine their automated sales strategies consistently to get the best results.

-You’d also use outside sales reps to set up meetings with large retailers that sell wine and spirits.
+You’d also use outside sales reps to set up meetings with large retailers.
 In this case, your field reps would fly out to grocery store chains, wine bars, and spirit distributors to land wholesale accounts.
 They’d test communication strategies and playbooks to see which styles align best with qualified leads.
 After learning what works, they’d train your junior sales reps so they can replicate it.

 It’s also important to remember that what works well for a competitor may not work well for you.